TFNRP/seatbelt/README.md

 ## Credits & Copyright

-Thanks to @TehRamsus for their [Seatbelt](https://github.com/TehRamsus/Seatbelt) script, which inspired me to create Modern Seatbelt.
+- [@TehRamsus](https://forum.cfx.re/u/TehRamsus) for their [Seatbelt](https://github.com/TehRamsus/Seatbelt) script, which inspired me to create Modern Seatbelt.
+- [@Mercy3](https://forum.cfx.re/u/Mercy3) for providing and giving permission of use of `static/assets/{buckle,chime,unbuckle}.ogg` files.

 Licensed under [MIT License](https://github.com/TFNRP/seatbelt/blob/main/LICENSE).
 No code or assets of the inspiring work has been used.
-The original author stated they would rework their original work but has not done so since Oct 25th, '21, hence my release.
+The author of [Seatbelt](https://github.com/TehRamsus/Seatbelt) stated they would rework their original work but has not done so since Oct 25th, '21, hence my release.
-I messaged @TehRamsus regarding my script on Oct 11th, '21 and yet to receive a response.
-I'm happy to take down this release upon request.